Carbone On-Premise

 port 4000 Service PORT --port / -p CARBONE_EE_PORT

-workdir Actual directory Define the place to store elements, it creates 6 directories:
+workdir Actual directory Defines the Carbone working directory to store templates, generated documents, and resources.
+It creates 6 directories:

-- config : config, licenses and ES512 keys for authentication,
+- config : for storing the config.json, licenses and ES512 keys for authentication

-- plugin : where to put custom plugin
+- plugin : for storing custom javascript plugins

 --workdir / -w CARBONE_EE_WORKDIR